X

 · Minimum Passing Criteria: 40%

-· Out of all graded weekly assessments/assignments, the top 50% of assignments shall be considered for the calculation of the final Internal Assessment marks.
+The top 50% of graded weekly assessments/assignments shall be considered for the computation of the final Internal Assessment score.

 MHRD logo Swayam logo